 Somewhere among all the art work, photos, and birthday cards I’ve saved over the years are a few sheets of drawing paper with crayoned sketches, fastened together with string to make a little book – a precious piece of memorabilia from my son’s childhood.

 Noah must have been about four when we took him on his first plane trip to Aruba.
 I remember we had a three-piece set of luggage in black-watch plaid, and I told Noah the smallest one was his.
 Together he and I packed it, and as we checked in at the airport counter, he proudly told the agent, “The smallest one is mine.”

 When we landed and were waiting at baggage claim, out came the biggest suitcase – my husband’s.
 Then we spotted the middle-sized suitcase – my own.
 But Noah’s sweet little suitcase was no where in sight and you can imagine his tears!

 Thankfully a kindly porter came to the rescue.
 He took Noah by the hand, led him to an area behind the luggage carousel, and when they came out Noah had his little suitcase in tow!
 Now our vacation at the Divi Divi Hotel could begin.

-One morning during our stay we heard that a mother cat was about to give birth right under a bush that by chance was very near our hotel-room patio.
-Folks gathered to wait and watch, and many other parents brought their children.
+One morning during our stay we heard that a mother cat was about to give birth under a bush that by chance was very near our hotel-room patio.
+Folks gathered to watch and wait, and many other parents brought their children.